León Najnudel

 León David Najnudel (14 July 1941 – 22 April 1998) was an Argentine professional basketball player and basketball coach, and the main driving force in the creation of the Liga Nacional de Básquet, the first nationwide yearly professional basketball league in Argentina.

-Playing career

-Najnudel played for Villa Crespo, Victoria, Barracas Juniors and Atlanta.
+Najnudel is considered the most prominent figure in the history of basketball in Argentina, and also named "the father of Argentine basketball".